- About us

-Hear Our Esteemed Speakers
+Hear From Our Speakers

 Inkpot is a very positive development to showcase our culture, because that`s ultimately our country`s biggest asset in many ways.
 This showcasing of literature, music, art, theatre, design, magic, all of these things at Inkpot India Conclave is what privileges India at its best